vapaunic/mlads2017s-mrsdeploy/Readme.md

 * Provision a Linux CentOS Data Science VM (DSVM) on Azure Portal [**following these instructions**](./docs/dsvm_provisioning.md).
     * Make sure to provision **Standard DS12_V2** type.
     * **IMPORTANT**: For the VM user name please use **remoteuser**!
-* NOTE: If you did not specify the VM username as **remoteuser**, most of the tutorial content will not work.

 ## Connecting to the Data Science Virtual Machine on Microsoft Azure
 We will provide Azure Data Science Virtual Machines (running Spark 2.0.2) for attendees to use during the tutorial.
 You will use your laptop to connect to your allocated virtual machine.